DinoHub-SubT/dsta_deploy/docs/catkin-ugv.md

-# UAV Catkin Workspace
+# UGV Catkin Workspace

-Setting up the catkin workspace for the UAV workspaces requires using the `catkin` tool.
+Setting up the catkin workspace for the UGV workspaces requires using the `catkin` tool.

-There are multiple catkin workspaces that get extended *or linked* in order to fully setup the UAV catkin build workspace.
+- There are multiple catkin workspaces that get extended *or linked* in order to fully setup the UGV catkin build workspace.

-There are different docker containers for the different catkin workspaces.
+- There are different docker containers for the different catkin workspaces.

-Assuming you have already setup all your ugv docker containers, please follow the instructions below to setup the UAV catkin workspace.
+Follow the instructions below to setup the UGV catkin workspace.

-* * *

 ## UGV Planning-PC Catkin Workspace

-### 1. Access Docker Container
+### 1. Access Docker Container (optional)

+**If you are not using docker containers, you may skip this step.**

-If you are using an Azure VM, remember to ssh into the VM first.
+**If you are using an Azure VM, remember to ssh into the VM first.**

-If you are not using docker containers, you may skip this step.

         # enter the docker shell container on your local laptop host or Azure VM host
         #   -- its okay to ignore the error if you have not yet built the workspace: error is: 'bash: /home/developer/deploy_ws/devel/...: No such file or directory'